annuk123/AlgoFlow/README.md

 # 🔍 AlgoFlow

 **AlgoFlow** is a modern, interactive platform built to **visualize Data Structures and Algorithms (DSA) step by step**, making learning and solving DSA problems easier, clearer, and more intuitive.
+The core idea behind AlgoFlow is to bridge the gap between writing code and actually understanding how it works under the hood — especially for beginners and intermediate learners preparing for coding interviews.

+It features a clean, responsive UI with real-time search, tag-based filtering, and dynamic problem routing, all built using modern technologies like Next.js 14, TypeScript, Tailwind CSS, Framer Motion, and shadcn/ui.
+Users can explore curated problems by category (e.g., Arrays, Graphs, DP), search problems by keywords, and open detailed pages for each problem.

+AlgoFlow is designed not just as a problem list, but as a DSA learning companion — where the focus is on clarity, visual learning, and clean UX, making the complex process of solving algorithms more approachable and even enjoyable.

 Crafted with the latest frontend technologies like **Next.js**, **TypeScript**, **Tailwind CSS**, and **Framer Motion**, AlgoFlow delivers a clean, responsive UI with real-time filtering, search, and beautiful animations.